 Always start packing with your traveling essentials, or the items you should definitely not forget.

-Visa: If you’re traveling to a country where you need a visa, it’s important to keep multiple copies with you.
-Print it, save it on your phone and keep it in your emails.
+If you’re traveling to a country where you need a visa, it’s important to keep multiple copies with you.
+Print it, save it on your phone, and keep it in your emails.

-Flight ticket: We always keep our plane tickets on our phones, but you can also pick it up directly at the airport when you do your check-in.
+We always keep our plane tickets on our phones, but you can also pick them up directly at the airport when you do your check-in.

-Travel insurance: We never go anywhere without travel insurance. if you’re going on a retreat abroad, you definitely need to get travel insurance to cover lost luggage, travel risks, or unexpected medical costs you could have.
-We always use and recommend World Nomads.
+We never go anywhere without travel insurance.
+If you’re going on a retreat abroad, you definitely need to get travel insurance to cover lost luggage, travel risks, or unexpected medical costs you could have.

 We all have a tendency to overpack.
 But you won’t need as much as you think on a yoga retreat.
 Here is what you’ll really need.

-Flip flops: Easy to put on and to remove, flip flops are a must-have.
+Easy to put on and remove, flip-flops are a must-have.
 Especially if you’re sharing bathrooms, or heading to a tropical destination.